EU-AFRICA: increased cooperation in Research and Innovation

 The EU-Africa High Level Policy Dialogue (HLPD) on Science, Technology and Innovation was adopted at the 2nd Africa-EU Summit in Tripoli in 2010 as an important element of the Joint Africa-EU Strategy (JAES).
 The dialogue serves as a platform for regular exchanges on research and innovation policy and aims to formulate and implement long-term priorities to strengthen Africa-Europe cooperation on science, technology and innovation.
 The dialogue is co-chaired by the European Union (European Commission, DG Research and Innovation) and the African Union (Member State holding chair of the African Ministerial Council on Science and Technology (AMCOST)) and brings together the S&T representatives from the 27 EU Member States and the 55 African countries.

 The first meeting of the Senior Officials of the Africa-EU High Level Policy Dialogue on STI took place in Addis Ababa on 10-11 October 2011 .This first meeting served to discuss the mandate of the HLPD and a Bureau was established to provide support to the HLPD in preparing the plenary meetings and taking the conclusions forward.
 The Bureau is co-chaired by the European Commission (DG Research and Innovation) and the chair of the "African Ministerial Council on Science and Technology" (AMCOST), which is currently Congo (Brazzaville)..
 The Bureau is meeting on a regular basis.
-A second outcome of the meeting was the recommendation to develop a Mapping Study 1.2 MB on the STI cooperation landscape between Europe and Africa.
+A second outcome of the meeting was the recommendation to develop a Sorry!
+The file that should have displayed here, Mapping Study (iscp/pdf/policy/ki0413196enn.pdf), was not where it should have been so we couldn't display it! on the STI cooperation landscape between Europe and Africa.

 The second meeting of the EU-Africa HLPD took place in Brussels on 28-29 November 2013 and gathered senior officials of the European Commission, the African Union Commission and Research and Innovation Ministries from the European Union and Africa.
 The meeting happened at an important time when there were a number of policy developments on both sides.
 The African Union reformed its Consolidated Plan of Action on Science and Technology (CPA) into a decadal African Union Strategy on Science, Technology and Innovation (STISA-2024).
 In the European Union’s growth strategy (Europe 2020), science, technology and innovation play a prominent role (Innovation Union) and the EU programme for research and innovation, Horizon 2020, has a more focussed and strategic approach to addressing the grand societal challenges and in this context strengthens international cooperation.